karlstolley/te/syllabus/_projects/project-03.md

     Your cover letter should mention any recurring issues the author might want to pay special attention to.
 Mention also any suggestions for substantive, global revisions (major cuts, reorganization, etc.) if they are needed.
+  - >
+    You may complete this project either individually or with a partner.
+The requirements are the same regardless.
 deliverables:
   -
     action: Email the instructor with your proposed article for approval.
     description: >
       The email must include the URL to your chosen article’s download page on SSRN or Open Science Repository, or a Google Drive link to an IIT faculty or graduate-student's paper, if you've opted to go that route.
+In either case, include the link to your saved copy of the article in your Google Drive.
+If you are working with a partner, include your partner on the email.
-    deadline: 2021-04-15
+    deadline: 2021-04-19
   -
     action: Email the instructor with the link to your approved article as a Google Doc.
     description: >
       Most of the articles you will find will be presented as PDFs.
 You will need to rescue the copy from the PDF and present it as editing-friendly copy in a Google Doc.
 You might wish to share a link to a folder, as that will be the form of your final deliverables for this project.
+If you are working with a partner, include your partner on the email.
-    deadline: 2021-04-19
+    deadline: 2021-04-22
   -
     action: Email the instructor with your final project deliverables.
     description: >